Mathématique: Chapter 61

 “I don’t have a side.”

 “You do, buddy.
 It’s the Air Force.
-I get that probably seems weird and scary, especially since they dramatically crashed your piano party with guns and breaking glass,” Dale replied, fishing through a pocket of his jacket, “but they’re the way to go.”
+I get that seems weird and scary, especially since they dramatically crashed your piano party with guns and breaking glass.”
+Dale fished through a pocket of his jacket.
+“They’re the way to go.”

 “Aw.
-Well, worst case scenario, the Air Force shoots me with a gun and I die.
+Worst case scenario: the Air Force shoots me with a gun and I die.
 But they’ll probably use an electrical weapon, which will only stun me.
-And they usually shout something first.
-Like ‘back off’.
-They don’t just go straight for the kill shot.
+Plus, they usually shout something first.
+They don’t go straight for the kill shot.
 I’ll be fine.
 Mostly fine.
-Probably.
+Probably?
 Roll up your sleeve.”

-“You’re rather cavalier about what seems like a substantial risk,” Rush said, beginning cuff the sleeve of his white dress shirt.
+“You’re rather cavalier about what seems t’be a substantial risk.”
+Rush released the button at the cuff of his white dress shirt.

 “Yeah, well, y’know.
-Space Pirate life will do that.
+Space Pirate life’ll do that.
 Here we go.”
-He pulled a small pneumatic gun out of his pocket.
+Dale pulled a small pneumatic gun out of his pocket.

-“The Space Pirate life chose me,” Dale said, not looking at him, checking the small gun in his hand.
+“The Space Pirate life chose me.”
+Dale inspected the small gun in his hand.
 “Very aggressively.
 Like it’s trying to choose you.
 And it’s kinda terrible.
 Where by ‘kinda terrible’ I mean ‘mindblowingly intensely horrible.’
 The Air Force, well, yeah.
 They have lots of problems.
-But they’re the best option.”
+But they’re the better option.”

 “That doesn’t answer the question,” Rush said, implacable.
 “Why are you helping me?”

-The man smiled faintly, his eyes glittering.
+The man smiled, his eyes glittering.
 “The real answer won’t make sense to you.
-So let’s just say it’s for all the Chopin Firefights I’ll ever have.
+So let’s say it’s for all the Chopin Firefights I’ll ever have.
 For this last day of October.”

 “It’s not the last day of October.”